 - 1 tablespoon coconut oil

-- 1 bunch curly kale, stems removed, washed and chopped into small pieces
+- 1 large bunch curly kale, stems removed, washed and chopped into small pieces

 - ¼ cup peanuts, toasted (almonds or walnuts are also fine)